pixel-point/pixelpoint-website/README.md

 To enable Prettier go to Preferences -> Settings -> type "Format".
 Then check that you have esbenp.prettier-vscode as default formatter, and also enable "Format On Save".

 Reload VS Code and auto-format will work for you.

+## Contribution

+Contribution is highly welcomed!

+If there is a bug you've encountered, an occasional typo or just want to ask something, don't hesitate to raise and issue or even make a PR.

+There are no special contribution guidelines, just use your common sense, keep your changes cohesive with the overall code style and leverage the project info above.

+When raising and issue or making a pull request, please do use appropriate labels.

+Thank you!

+## License

+All assets and code are under the [MIT LICENSE](/LICENSE) and in the public domain unless specified otherwise.

+The client logos are trademarks of their respective companies and are under their terms and license.